Spotlight on Human Trafficking: How to Join the Fight

 Sex trafficking only exists when people are willing to purchase commercial sex.
 The basic tenets of supply and demand state that the supply (victims) is driven by the demand for services (commercial sex acts).
 In sex trafficking at truck stops and rest areas, the more demand there is for it (i.e., the more truck drivers who purchase the services), the more victims traffickers will exploit to meet those needs.

-The culture of tolerance at truck stops that minimizes the horrors of sex trafficking and objectifies and dehumanizes the victims only perpetuates the trafficking.
 By saying “no” to paying for sex, truckers have extraordinary power to break the cycle of supply and demand that keeps traffickers coming back.

 Get TAT Training and Certification